Let’s Get Personal: eduFair’s Top 8 Tips for Writing Personal Statements

 Use the right words and grammar – Chinese students may struggle with conjugations, subject-verb agreement, word choice, etc. due to the differences between English and Chinese.
 Students can use tools like Grammarly or spell check in Microsoft Word to help catch errors, and they can ask a trusted adult to proofread as well.

-Write multiple drafts and take your time – The first draft is about getting the ideas on paper and figuring out what works.
+Write multiple drafts – The first draft is about getting the ideas on paper and figuring out what works.
 The first draft could be close to or completely different from the final product, so it’s important to allow extra time to step away and look at the personal statement with fresh eyes.

 Update personal statements for different applications – While students can mostly re-use their personal statements, they should tailor them to different universities, countries, and programs.
 Students should add specifics about how their passions and experience make them the perfect fit for that program, or why that specific country is ideal for reaching their personal or educational goals.
 Because different universities, colleges, and countries may have different word length requirements, students should also make sure to carefully read their application instructions and modify them as needed.